Wildlife Services: History and mission

-Responding to increasingly diverse requests for assistance, Wildlife Services has expanded its operational and research activities beyond its early emphasis on rabies and rodent control and livestock protection.
-Current programs now include threatened and endangered species conservation, the protection of public health and safety, wildlife disease surveillance and monitoring, research efforts emphasizing nonlethal methods and other activities and programs.

-In many situations, the individual or institution requesting assistance (the cooperator) contributes financially to the management activity conducted by Wildlife Services.
-Congressional appropriations fund some programs and projects, such as surveillance for disease.
-Many operational activities are partnerships with local, state and other federal agencies.

-Wildlife Services promotes an integrated wildlife damage management approach, which means conflicts are resolved by using a wide variety of methods to protect the valued property or agricultural resource, such as excluding wildlife from access and managing wildlife.
-Its staff responds to more than 200,000 human–wildlife interactions annually.
-Most are resolved using nonlethal methods including habitat modification, repellents, noise- and light-devices, and altered animal husbandry practices.
-It offers training to individuals and businesses.

 Wildlife damage management can engender controversy, often around the use of lethal controls.
 Most wildlife encountered in damage situations (5.1%) are dispersed rather than killed.
 Removal of native foxes/coyotes and non-native species, such as European starlings, feral swine and nutria, account for most of the animals removed.
 A 20-member National Wildlife Services Advisory Committee, appointed by the Secretary of Agriculture, advises the program and serves as a public forum.

 Criticism

 Wildlife Services has been the subject of widespread criticism on the part of conservation and wildlife protection organizations such as Defenders of Wildlife, Center for Biological Diversity, Predator Defense, the Natural Resources Defense Council, and others.
 These groups argue that Wildlife Services is not justified in killing millions of predators and other animals each year given the lack of evidence that these animals pose a threat to the public.
 Furthermore, the groups claim that this killing is conducted on behalf of the livestock industry rather than public safety and has resulted in the imperilment and near-extinction of dozens of species.

 A 2014 article in The Washington Post detailed Wildlife Services' extermination of 4 million animals in 2013, many of which were killed en masse.
 Amy Atwood, of the Center for Biological Diversity, was quoted in the article describing Wildlife Services' work as “a staggering killing campaign, bankrolled by taxpayers.”

 In fiscal year 2014, 2.7 million animals were reported as killed by Wildlife Services.

 Wildlife Services has also received criticism for its use of the M44 cyanide device for killing coyotes/fox and other Canids, as several incidents have occurred with family pets being killed.
 A 2020 article in The Guardian described how Wildlife Services deploys cyanide "bombs" to kill wildlife.
 In 2017, fourteen year-old Canyon Mansfield was seriously injured and his dog killed by one such bomb.
+In 2019, facing concerns about the dangers of spreading poison in the environment, Oregon banned the use of cyanide bombs.
+In California, similar worries led to a partial termination of cooperative agreements with the agency.